-Any funding source may be used if the expenditures qualify as eligible, including Title I funds for those students receiving Title I services.
+In addition to local funding sources, schools may use Title I funds for those students receiving Title I services.
 If Title I designation is schoolwide, all students qualify for funding.

 College Board has a fee waiver program for both the SAT and SAT subject tests, as well as the PSAT/NMSQT.
 ACT also has a fee waiver program for eligible students, and AP Exam offers a fee reduction.